mitotic/slidoc/docs/MORE.md

 correct answer automatically embeds the plugin before the Answer (if it has not been explicitly embedded before).

+To embed multiple plugins using the same definition in a slide, append a digit to the plugin name when embedding, e.g., `pluginName2`, `pluginName3`, etc. This will automatically re-use the definition for `pluginName` for the new plugins, but with a different name.

 ---

 ## Formula plugins